beancount/beangulp/examples/README.md

   golden files.
 This is a really fast way to add some testing and regression detection around your custom importer code.

-* `Downloads`: This is the location where your browser might store the files you fetch from your bank(s).
+* `Downloads`: This is the location where your browser might drop the files dowloaded from your statement sources.

 ## Example Files Organization - Simpler